michael-s-downs/thethingineed/readme.md

 }
 ```

-As before, the retrieved information will be sent to the LLM as context to answer the query "What are the New Year's resolutions?".
+As before, the retrieved information will be sent to the LLM as context to answer the query <i>What are the New Year's resolutions?</i>.

-For these last two requests the template "retrieve_docs_and_llm" would be:
+For last two requests, the template **retrieve_docs_and_llm** would be:

 ```json
 [